Use Extenders to Avoid Do-Overs

 Spend Less Time Taping

-'Tape creates its own set of problems, like coming off before you start painting and pulling paint off the wall when you remove it,' Bill says.
+'Tape creates its own set of problems, like coming off before you start painting a wall and pulling paint off the wall when you remove it,' Bill says.
 'But I learned the hard way that you still want to tape baseboards—paint will always splatter on baseboards if they're not taped.'